 Growing clematis vines must be supported in some fashion as well.
 The type of support system is usually dependent on the variety grown.
 For instance, poles are acceptable choices for smaller growing clematis vines, which can range anywhere from 2 to 5 feet (61 cm. to 1.5 m.) in height.
 Arbors may be more suitable for growing larger types, which can get 8 to 12 feet (2-4 m.).
 Most varieties, however, do quite well growing along a trellis or fence.

 Although many clematis vines are grown in containers, they can also be planted in the garden.
 They are usually planted in fall or early spring, depending on the region and variety.

 Clematis plants need plenty of space for adequate air flow as well as a rich, well-draining planting area.
-You should dig the hole large enough to accommodate the plant, with most recommendations suggesting at least a two foot depth of soil amended with compost prior to planting.
+You should dig the hole large enough to accommodate the plant, with most recommendations suggesting at least a 2 foot (61 cm.) depth of soil amended with compost prior to planting.
 It may also help to cut the plant back some before planting to lessen shock as it adapts to its new environment.

 Tips for Clematis Care

 Once established, care of clematis vines is minimal with the exception of watering.
-They should be watered about an inch or so weekly, and more deeply during dry spells.
+They should be watered about an inch (2.5 cm.) or so weekly, and more deeply during dry spells.
 Mulch should be replenished each spring.

 In addition, be on the lookout for common problems affecting these plants.
 Clematis wilt can cause vines to suddenly collapse and die after their foliage and stems have blackened.
 Powdery mildew often affects plants with poor air circulation.
 Aphids and spider mites can be a problem as well.